bngayaban/Discord-Sound-Board/README.md

                         ];
 ```

-If you want to use the default directory, paste the audio into the "audio" directory where the bot was unzipped.
+If you want to use the default directory, paste the audio into the "Audio" directory where the bot was unzipped.

+### Normalizing Audio and Initializing Database

-Once the directories are setup, you can initialize the bot's database.
-Open a powershell/terminal window in the directory the bot was installed and then run `node databaseInit.js`.
+Once the directories are setup, you can initialize the bot's database and normalize files.
+Open a powershell/terminal window in the directory the bot was installed and then run `node setup.js`.
+This will run a script to normalize audio in the "Audio" directory and will then add all the files to the bot's database.
+Once the script finishes, the bot will be ready to run.

+#### Adding Additional Audio After Setup

+If after setup, you wish to add additional audio by:

+ - Adding a folder
+    - See example in Setting Up Sound Board Bot
+ - Adding a file to the "Audio" directory
+    - Copy the file to the directory

+ Then simply run the `setups.js` file again for the bot to recognize it.

+#### Removing Audio

+If you wish to remove Audio from the bot.
+Either delete the folder from `config.js` file or delete the audio from the "Audio" directory.
+Then rerun `setup.js`.

 ### Running Sound Board Bot